CharlesHolbrow/monode/README.md

 > var monome = nodeMonome(); // initialize
 ```

-# Documentation
-When a device is connected and ready to use, monome triggers a 'device' event
+monome emits a 'device' event when a device becomes available.
+'device' triggers when node-monome initializes, AND when a device is connected via usb
 ```
-var nodeMonome = require('node-monome');
-var monome = nodeMonome(); // initialize

 // light grid led on key press monome.on('device', function(device) {
   device.on('key', function(x, y, i) {